 Returning members of Class III must complete their requirements in Elements of Style (Art 11, 12M or 12E, 13 or 14) by taking those courses not taken during their Class IV year.
-Entering members of Class III must take Art 11 during one semester and Art 12M or 12E, 13 or 14 during the other.
+New students in Class III must enroll in one Elements of Style course (Art 11, 12M or 12E, 13 or 14) each semester.
 Students may enroll in additional full-credit Arts Division courses only with the permission of the Academic Office.
 Chorus and/or Studio Music may be taken in addition to the required curriculum without such permission.

 Members of Classes I and II must satisfy their distributional requirement in the arts during their last two years by one of the following methods:

 - taking two half-credit courses in the Division.
 (Space may be available in Art 11, 12M or 12E, 13 or 14, but only after Class IV and III enrollment is complete.)